Musa al-Kazim: Character

 Musa is often referred to as al-Kazim (lit. 'forbearing' or 'he who restrains his anger'), an honorific title suggesting mild manner and patience.
 For instance, he is said to have kindly treated an abusive opponent, who became an adherent in consequence.
 He was also known by the title al-Abd al-Salih (lit. 'the holy servant' or 'the righteous servant of God').
 This title was a reference to his piety, for he is said to have spent most of his life in prayer and solitary contemplation.
+Musa is also known as Bab al-Hawa'ij (lit. 'gate of needs'), a devotional title reflecting his reputation for answering prayers and interceding for those who seek his aid.
 Among his predecessors, al-Kazim has been compared in benevolence and asceticism to Ali ibn Husayn Zayn al-Abidin, the fourth of the Twelve Imams.
 The kunya of al-Kazim was Abu al-Hasan, the first, so as to distinguish him from the eighth and the tenth imams in Twelver Shia who shared the same kunya.
 Another kunya of al-Kazim was Abu Ibrahim.

 The Sunni historian Ibn Khallikan praises al-Kazim in his biographical Wafayat al-a'yan: "He [al-Kazim] entered one evening into the mosque of God's Apostle and, just as the night was setting in, he made a prostration [in worship] which lasted until the morning, and during that time he was heard to request without intermission, "O thou who art the object of our fear!
 O thou whom it becometh to show mercy!
 Let thy kindly pardon be granted to me whose sin is so grievous!"
 The same source extols al-Kazim as generous and benevolent, "When a man had spoken ill of him, he sent him a purse containing one thousand dinars", and, "He used to tie up in packets sums of three hundred, or four hundred, or two hundred dinars and distribute them in the city of Medina."
 Musa al-Kazim was also probably a gifted polemicist: The celebrated Sunni jurist Abu Hanifa was apparently once silenced by a young al-Kazim, while a group of Christians who came to dispute with him about religion subsequently came to accept Islam.